TIBCOSoftware/mashling-recipes/recipes/consul/mashling-consul-integration/README.md

 # Mashling integration with consul

-This readme contains instructions for integrating mashling gateway app into consul.
+This is a recipe to publish HTTP triggers in the gateway.json into Consul.

 ## Install
-Download [consul](https://www.consul.io/downloads.html) binary and register in path.
+Download [consul](https://www.consul.io/downloads.html) binary and update PATH environment variable to include consul binary.

 ## Setup

-Consul agent can be accessed from different machine by hosting consul using '-client' option.
 Run consul agent using below command.
 ```
 consul agent -dev -client <HOSTIP>
 ```

-Agent can be run in secure mode also.
-Additional configuration details found [here](https://www.consul.io/docs/guides/acl.html).
-Sample authentication json looks like.
+Note: Consul agent can be run in secure mode by providing authentication token in a configuration file while launching the agent.<br>
+Sample configuration json file content:
 ```json
 {
   "acl_datacenter": "dc1",